ysraell/random-forest-mc/README.md

 ### TODO v1.0:

 - DRY: `DatasetNotFound` msg.
 - Create a new class for Tree storing the:
-    - decision tree itself,
+    - ~~decision tree itself,~~ [Done]
     - the score given during the validation process,
     - the features used,
     - how many decision nodes.
     compatible with operands like `>` based on the score.